JacobHA/JacobHA.github.io/index.markdown

 </div>
 <h2>Recent Announcements</h2>

+- Apr.
+1, 2023: Our paper entitled "Entropy regularized reinforcement learning using large deviation theory" was accepted for publication in [Physical Review Research][https://journals.aps.org/prresearch/accepted/81076Yf5R561237418ac5b2093a5adf6f2ed1000c]. ([A more detailed post is pending][pending-post].)

 - Mar.
 13, 2023: We have added two new papers to the arXiv: [Bounding the Optimal Value Function in Compositional Reinforcement Learning](https://arxiv.org/abs/2303.02557) and [Compositionality and Bounds for Optimal Value Functions in Reinforcement Learning](https://arxiv.org/abs/2302.09676) exploring the use of bounds on the Q-function in deep reinforcement learning. ([A more detailed post is pending][pending-post].)

 - Mar.
 5, 2023: I attended the 2023 APS March Meeting in Las Vegas, NV.
 I presented a talk on my research in the statistical mechanics approach to reinforcement learning. ([A more detailed post is pending][aps-post].)